Website creation for complete beginners - build a simple money making website in simple steps

 But did you know that many companies allow you to set your own rate?

 That's right - although the standard procedure is for your affiliate company to automatically supply rates for ads on your site, several allow you to change this.
-Both AdToll and AdBrite, for example, let you specify your own rate before accepting their advertising (note that this model is not generally available for PPC ads).
+AdBrite, for example, lets you specify your own rate before accepting their advertising (note that this model is not generally available for PPC ads).

 It's certainly worth trying, but important to be realistic about your site's earning potential, too.
 Remember that you're competing with thousands of other sites for advertisers' attention and if you charge a higher rate, that extra expense will need to be justified somehow!